• Free shipping on all orders

 dog inside crate

-Image Credit: Noel V. Baebler, Shutterstock
+Image by: Noel V. Baebler, Shutterstock

 4. Create a Comfortable Space

-If you do decide to keep your dog in one place while you’re at work, it’s important to make it as comfortable for her as possible.
+If you do decide to keep your dog in one place while you’re at work, it is important to make it as comfortable for her as possible.
 Shutting her away all day is a great way to keep the mess contained, but it can also be incredibly boring for your dog.

 You need to ensure that your dog has plenty of access to clean water and toys.
 Puzzle toys are ideal for keeping her mind active while you’re at work.
 She should also have plenty of clean bedding.